-4) Integrity is a guideline, a benchmark, a point of reference or a goal that is used to make decisions that rely on truth and honesty.
+4) Integrity is a guideline, a benchmark, a point of reference.
+Integrity is a goal that is used to make decisions that rely on truth and honesty.
 All things are related to this point of reference and judged accordingly.
 To maintain integrity, you must remember to refer to truth and honesty in ALL decisions, thoughts, actions and reactions.
 That is not an option if you are to have and maintain integrity in your life.

 5) Integrity is something that a person builds and maintains during a lifetime.
 You can consider integrity as a building within a person's heart that starts when the person is young.
 This "building" begins with the first hole that is dug.
-Once the hole is dug, the foundation is laid--usually by parents and other leaders (i.e. educational or religious institutions).
+Once the hole is dug, the foundation is laid—usually by parents and other leaders (i.e. educational or religious institutions).
 The walls follow with windows and doors added along the way.
-The windows would allow for transparency and serve as a type of checks-and-balances.
-The doors would allow for simple modification of a person's definition of integrity to enter into the training; trusting it's for the better.
+The windows allows for transparency and serves as a type of checks-and-balances.
+The doors allows for simple modification of a person's definition of integrity to enter into the training; trusting it's for the better.
 The roof is added later and serves to protect already established principles from negative outside forces.

-6) Leaving the past where it is, picking up the pieces and moving on is critical if you choose to "turn over a new leaf."
-Keys that lead to success in this endeavor include attitude, understanding, grasping the reigns of life firmly and implementing a new and improved plan to pursue which allows tomorrow to be a clean slate for you.
+6) Leaving the past where it is, picking up the pieces and moving on, is critical if you choose to "turn over a new leaf."
+Keys that lead to success in this endeavor include attitude, understanding, grasping the reins of life firmly and implementing a new and improved plan to pursue.
+This new endeavor allows tomorrow to be a clean slate for you.
 Let the past go and concentrate on the present and the future.

-Looking back is important to learn from our mistakes--but leave it at that--"looking back."
+Looking back is important to learn from our mistakes—but leave it at that—looking back.
 Do not bring the past into the present or the future for any other reason, especially if the past is tainted in any way.
-Make new memories; memories that are ethical and moral; blameless memories that shout and echo integrity.

-11) It is critical to note that integrity can be lost or compromised beyond recognition in a person's life.
-Having personally experienced this, I am in the process of re-establishing integrity in my own life and I find it is not easier the second time around.
+11) It’s critical to note that integrity can be lost or compromised beyond recognition in a person's life.
+Having personally experienced this, I’m in the process of the life-long effort to re-establishing integrity in my own life.
+I must volunteer the fact that I find it’s not any easier the second time around.

 13) To be honest is to apply integrity to a situation, circumstance or instance.
 It is important to note that honesty and integrity go hand-in-hand without exception or separation.

 There are few things that complicate an issue or hurt more than dishonesty.
-At least honesty leaves a person with some sense of closure and dignity—despite the fact that honesty may sometimes hurt because you will know the truth.
+At least honesty leaves a person with some sense of closure and dignity—despite the fact that honesty may sometimes hurt because the truth is revealed.

 - will begin and continue as a personal ON-GOING decision to stand firm on inherently good principals